YahooArchive/xss-filters/README.md

 ## Design
 - **Automation.** Nothing can be better than applying context-sensitive output escaping automatically.
 Integration with Handlebars template engine is now available.
 Check out [express-secure-handlebars](https://www.npmjs.com/package/express-secure-handlebars) for server-side use, or [context-parser-handlebars](https://www.npmjs.com/package/context-parser-handlebars) for client-side use.
-- **Standards Compliant.** The XSS filters are designed based on the modern [HTML 5 Specification](https://html.spec.whatwg.org/multipage/syntax.html#syntax).
+- **Standards Compliant.** The XSS filters are designed primarily based on the modern [HTML 5 Specification](https://html.spec.whatwg.org/multipage/syntax.html#syntax).
 The principle is to escape characters specific to each non-scriptable output context.
 Hence, untrusted inputs, once sanitized by context-sensitive escaping, cannot break out from the containing context.
 This approach stops malicious inputs from being executed as scripts, and also prevents the age-old problem of over/double-encoding.
 - **Carefully Designed.** Every filter is heavily scrutinized by Yahoo Security Engineers.
 The specific sets of characters that require encoding are minimized to preserve usability to the greatest extent possible.

 ## Quick Start